Ohio Disability and Health Program

 - Effectively monitor and evaluate program activities

 ODHP is a partnership amongst the Ohio Department of Health (ODH), the two Ohio UCEDDs (University Centers for Excellence in Developmental Disability) at the Ohio State University Nisonger Center and the University of Cincinnati (UC UCEDD), and the Ohio Colleges of Medicine Government Resource Center (GRC).
-Another key collaborator for this program is the disability community; a Disability Community Planning Group (DCPG) is an advisory panel that has been formed to guide and assist in program activities.
+Another key collaborator for this program is the disability community; a Disability Community Planning Group (DCPG) has been formed to guide and assist in program activities.